-This article provides a detailed response to: How can the McKinsey 3 Horizons Model be used to drive sustainable innovation in a circular economy?
-For a comprehensive understanding of McKinsey 3 Horizons Model, we also include relevant case studies for further reading and links to McKinsey 3 Horizons Model best practice resources.
+This article provides a detailed response to: How Can the McKinsey 3 Horizons Model Drive Sustainable Innovation in Circular Economy?
+[Framework] For a comprehensive understanding of McKinsey 3 Horizons Model, we also include relevant case studies for further reading and links to McKinsey 3 Horizons Model templates.

 Before we begin, let's review some important management concepts, as they relate to this question.